manymuch/Xgimi-4-Home-Assistant/README.md

 ### Troubleshoot

 1. If you are running Home Assistant with docker, make sure HA is accessible to the bluetooth, see [issue #12](https://github.com/manymuch/Xgimi-4-Home-Assistant/issues/12).
 2. Make sure the bluetooth signal from HA host machine can reach the projector without blockage.
+3. If you can not use LAN control (volumeup, poweroff, etc..), it is likely that your XGIMI is running on native Android TV OS.
+Try to use [Android TV Remote](https://www.home-assistant.io/integrations/androidtv_remote/).
+See also [issue #40](https://github.com/manymuch/Xgimi-4-Home-Assistant/issues/40).

 ### More Related threads about BLE token